garry-cotton/pyss/user_guide.md

 Note: sectioned under `Constraints` you can find a reference to `Statistics`, which indicates that the structure within this section mirrors that of the `Statistics` section.

 We now provide specifications for each supported format.
-Additionally, we provide a motivating example to illustrate the structure.
+Later, we will provide a motivating example to illustrate the structure further.

-### Motivating Example

-For the following examples we will use the run configuration as below applied to an $n \times p$ dataset:

----
-<u>Run Configuration</u>

-- Statistic 1: EmpiricalCovariance [Output: $p \times p$ matrix]
-- Statistic 2: EllipticEnvelope [Output: $p \times p$ matrix]
-	- Variant: Squared
-- Statistic 3: PairwiseDistance [Output: $n \times n$ matrix]
-	- Variant: Euclidean
-- Statistic 4: InformationGeometricConditionalIndependence (ICGI) - [Output: $p \times p$ matrix]
-	- Variant: Variables
-- Statistic 5: InformationGeometricConditionalIndependence (ICGI) - [Output: $n \times n$ matrix]
-	- Variant: Observations

-And apply the following summaries:

-- Summariser 1: PCAVarianceExplained [Output: $2$-vector]
-	- Selection: First 2
-	- Statistics: All
-- Summariser 2: PCALoadings; [Output: $6$-vector (2 loadings for 3 statistics)]
-	- Selection: First 2
-	- Statistics: 1, 2, 4
-- Summariser 3: MatrixDeterminant [Output: $5$-vector]
-	- Variants: Scaled
-	- Statistics: All Except 5
-- Summariser 4: Moments [Output: $6$-vector (3 moments for 2 statistics)]
-	- Selection: First 3
-	- Statistics: 3, 5

-Total summary scalars: $19$

----

-The output from this scheme will be a single row-wise $19$-vector as a numpy array.

 ### YAML

 The *pyspi* package upon which this library is based utilised YAML files to specify various configuration parameters.
 We have retained this use but simplified the required format.
 Run configuration now only requires information relevant to statistic selection and computation.
 Several pre-defined YAML configuration files will be available as part of the release that can be used directly or as a baseline for tailoring your own configuration.

-#### Specification

-Below is the general format for configuration in YAML.
-It provides arguably the cleaning depiction of the required hierarchy:
+YAML provides arguably the cleaning depiction of the required hierarchy.

+#### Statistics

+Each statistic specified must have a unique name.
+Variations of the same statistic are specified by different parameterisation schemes.
+Under the statistic name, a `-` symbol declares the beginning of a new parameterisation, with each subsequent line defining a configured parameter and value.

     Statistics:
 	    1stStatisticName: